Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 cPME calculation cluster is busy as there is an upper limit on the number of concurrent global historical calculations.
 In case your request historical request is rejected try again in 15 minutes.

+### What is the difference between versions 1.0 and 2.0?

+Version 2.0 has slightly more complex [estimator request](https://app.swaggerhub.com/apis-docs/dbgservice/cPME/2.0#/default/post_estimator) which allows to submit multiple portfolio components of the same type, e.g. two parts of OTC portfolio both in CSV format.

+There are no plans to decomission 1.0, but some future functionality might be implemented only in 2.0.
+One application may use both resources from 1.0 and 2.0., you do not have to commit to one version.

 ## Interpreting a margin result